sowcow/blog/content/posts/la-dolce-vita.md

 The movie even has abstract poetry read at some point, what highlights and invites ambiguity.
 Level of details and different themes touched makes for a rich mix and questions posed of different level of visibility anchor viewer to pay attention.
 Echoes in the movie helps you compose the picture in non-linear way for even richer composition to go beyond superficial limits of the medium.

+Visual language has this inherent feature of allowing additional interpretations.
+Yet the artist can render a picture where even different interperations are in their place.
+And even though there is ambiguity on the surface, certain clarity shines through it.